DrAdamRoe/cloud-variations/README.md

 > `uwsgi --socket 127.0.0.1:5017 --wsgi-file main.py --callable app`

 The output to terminal looks different, but you should now be running your Flask app on your server on port 5017, once again.
-Go to your virtual machine's public internet address in the browser, visible on the VM Instances overview page on the Google Cloud Console.
-Mine is http://34.159.224.162/.
-You won't see your API, unfortunately, but you will see an error of some kind.
+Go to your virtual machine's public internet address in the browser.
+You still won't see your API, unfortunately.
 Since HTTP uses port 80 as a standard, both our browser and Google's network settings expect us to be requesting from and listening on port 80, not 5017.
-To remedy this, we'll use a web server called nginx.
+To remedy this, we'll use a web server, nginx.
 Kill the process in your terminal again (ctrl+c).
 We're almost there.

 Install nginx:
 > `sudo apt-get install nginx`